Dead Man (Self song): Reception

-while J Noise of Hybrid Magazine likened the keyboard style of "Dead Man" to Greg Hawkes', praising the song's witty lyrics and calling attention to its potential as a radio single.
+while Randy Reiss of Neumu admired its ability to emulate grunge pop with toys.
+J Noise of Hybrid Magazine likened the keyboard style of "Dead Man" to Greg Hawkes', praising the song's witty lyrics and calling attention to its potential as a radio single.
 Gerald Dih of AudioPhix complimented the track's full production despite using toy instruments, highlighting its "catchy popcraft" and "clever songwriting" as making the song one of the best of Gizmodgery.
-In the early 2020s, "Dead Man" became a sleeper hit on Spotify, with the trend being sparked by a video of rock band Tally Hall listening to the song.
+In the early 2020s, "Dead Man" became a sleeper hit, with the trend being sparked by a video of rock band Tally Hall listening to the song on the radio.
 The clip appeared in "South by Southwest 2007", a 2013 bonus episode of Tally Hall's Internet Show.
+Self was subsequently recommended alongside Tally Hall and Lemon Demon on Spotify by the service's AI algorithms, leading "Dead Man" to rise in popularity.

 Personnel

 Credits adapted from the album's liner notes.